Free domestic shipping on all orders over $75

 The best hiking socks provide adequate cushioning compared to regular socks, making them more comfortable for walking on uneven terrain.
 The cushioning reduces friction, absorbing the impact of each step.
 This helps support your feet better throughout the journey.

-With smoother fabric, and specialized cushion zones, hiking socks provide an extra layer of protection.
+With smoother fabric, and specialized cushion zones, merino wool hiking socks provide an extra layer of protection.
 As mentioned above, this ensures you don’t end up with painful blisters or sore feet after a long day out in nature.
 Not only does this increase comfort, but it gives you peace of mind knowing that your feet are well taken care of!

 Compression